glycerine/spin_paxos/README.md

-Group Membership Services of Totem/ISIS/Spread Toolkit, also used in FoundatationDB (but not really documented; we only know this because Alex worked on FoundationDB internals, and says it is "heavily" based on that approach).
+Group Membership Services of Totem/ISIS/Spread Toolkit, also used in FoundatationDB (but not really documented; we only know this because Alex worked on FoundationDB internals, and says it is "heavily" based on that approach.
+It is open source, of course, and so anyone is free to discover this themselves; https://github.com/apple/foundationdb Apple bought them to create iCloud; FoundationDB is the basis for iCloud and SnowflakeDB).

 Anyway, virtual synchrony is a whole other topic.
 The essential difference is that they don't use majorities (quorums) and will fail an operation even